marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

   }
 }
 ```
-Second you need to add `ts-loader` to your application I'm summing you are using webpack as bundler:
+Second you need to add `ts-loader` to your application, I'm assuming you are using webpack as bundler:
 ```bash
 yarn add -s --dev ts-loader
 ```
-Now lets update `webpack.config.dev.js` file, we need to add the new rule before the vue loader for otheur ts-loader to work
+Now lets update `webpack.config.dev.js` file, we need to add the new rule before the vue loader for other ts-loader to work

 ```javascript
 rules: [